-ICP142I RESOURCE STATEMENT IS REQUIRED
+RESOURCE STATEMENT IS REQUIRED

-Explanation: IOCP did not find a RESOURCE statement or the RESOURCE statement contained errors.
+IOCP did not find a RESOURCE statement or the RESOURCE statement contained errors.
 The RESOURCE statement is required.

-Programmer response: Ensure that the RESOURCE statement is specified, that it precedes all CHPID statements, and it contains no errors.
+Ensure that the RESOURCE statement is specified, that it precedes all CHPID statements, and it contains no errors.

-ICP143I CHPID ERROR.
+CHPID ERROR.
 CODE=xx

-Explanation: IOCP detected one of the following errors on the CHPID statement:
+IOCP detected one of the following errors on the CHPID statement:

-- The IOCLUSTER keyword value is incorrect.
-The value must contain a maximum of eight alphanumeric or special (@, #, or \$) characters. - Too many I/O cluster names have been defined with the IOCLUSTER keyword.
-See Appendix F, "Machine limits and rules," on page 283 to determine the maximum number of I/O clusters your CPC supports.. - The IOCLUSTER keyword and PART, PARTITION, or NOTPART keyword were specified on the same CHPID statement.
+The IOCLUSTER keyword value is incorrect.
+The value must contain a maximum of eight alphanumeric or special (@, #, or \$) characters.

+Too many I/O cluster names have been defined with the IOCLUSTER keyword.
+See Appendix F, "Machine limits and rules," on page 309 to determine the maximum number of I/O clusters your CPC supports..

+The IOCLUSTER keyword and PART, PARTITION, or NOTPART keyword were specified on the same CHPID statement.
 Specify only one of these keywords.

-ICP44402 ICP1471

-- The IOCLUSTER keyword was specified for a channel path that is not managed (CHPARM keyword).
-The IOCLUSTER keyword is valid only for managed channel paths. - 05 A channel path cannot be specified as spanned (defined in more than one CSS) and managed (CHPARM keyword). - Managed channel paths require the IOCDS to be dynamic-capable (TOK keyword).
-A dynamic-capable IOCDS is built when using HCD or specifying IOCP CMS utility option DYN for VM.
+The IOCLUSTER keyword was specified for a channel path that is not managed (CHPARM keyword).
+The IOCLUSTER keyword is valid only for managed channel paths.

+A channel path cannot be specified as spanned (defined in more than one CSS) and managed (CHPARM keyword).

+Managed channel paths require the IOCDS to be dynamic-capable (TOK keyword).
+A dynamic-capable IOCDS is built when using HCD or using privilege class B for VM.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Ensure that the CHPID statement is coded correctly.
+Ensure that the CHPID statement is coded correctly.

-ICP144I CNTLUNIT ERROR.
+CNTLUNIT ERROR.
 CODE=xx

-Explanation: IOCP detected one of the following errors on the CNTLUNIT statement:
+IOCP detected one of the following errors on the CNTLUNIT statement:

-- Only pairs of asterisks () were specified in the PATH keyword parameter.
-The PATH keyword parameter must contain at least one chpid number for each specified CSS. - 02 All the channel paths attaching to a managed control unit (PATH keyword) must be shared. - The control unit is managed (PATH keyword) but a channel path type other than CNC, FCV, or FC attaches to the control unit.
-Only CNC, FCV, and FC channel paths can attach to a managed control unit. - A link address (LINK keyword) other than two asterisks () was specified for a channel path of two asterisks () in the PATH keyword on the CNTLUNIT statement.
-The link address must be two asterisks. - A managed channel path (CHPARM keyword on CHPID statement) is defined on a control unit.
+Only pairs of asterisks (\\) were specified in the PATH keyword parameter.
+The PATH keyword parameter must contain at least one chpid number for each specified CSS.

+All the channel paths attaching to a managed control unit (PATH keyword) must be shared.

+The control unit is managed (PATH keyword) but a channel path type other than CNC, FCV, or FC attaches to the control unit.
+Only CNC, FCV, and FC channel paths can attach to a managed control unit.

+A link address (LINK keyword) other than two asterisks (\\) was specified for a channel path of two asterisks (\\) in the PATH keyword on the CNTLUNIT statement.
+The link address must be two asterisks.

+A managed channel path (CHPARM keyword on CHPID statement) is defined on a control unit.
 Managed channel paths cannot be defined on a control unit.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Ensure that the CNTLUNIT statement is coded correctly.
+Ensure that the CNTLUNIT statement is coded correctly.

-ICP145I DEVICE NUMBER EXCEEDS HEX FFFF
+DEVICE NUMBER EXCEEDS HEX FFFF

-Explanation: In the ADDRESS parameter of the IODEVICE statement, the keyword value for the device number plus the value for count minus one, exceeds the allowable value of hexadecimal FFFF for a device number.
+In the ADDRESS parameter of the IODEVICE statement, the keyword value for the device number plus the value for count minus one, exceeds the allowable value of hexadecimal FFFF for a device number.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Correct the keyword values.
+Correct the keyword values.

-ICP146I INVALID STADET VALUE.
+INVALID STADET VALUE.
 MUST BE Y OR N

-Explanation: A character other than Y or N was found as the keyword value in the STADET parameter.
+A character other than Y or N was found as the keyword value in the STADET parameter.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP147I INVALID PARTITION NAME - xxxxxxxx
+INVALID PARTITION NAME [FOR THIS PROCESSOR] - XXXXXXXX